protontypes/open-sustainable-technology/README.md

 ### Curated Lists

 - [Datasets APIs and open source projects related to Climate Change](https://github.com/KKulma/climate-change-data) - A curated list of APIs, open data and ML/AI projects on climate change.
+- [Linux Foundation Energy Landscape](https://github.com/lf-energy/lfenergy-landscape) - This landscape is intended as a map to explore the open source projects in the energy sector, and also shows the member companies of the LF Energy Foundation.
+- [Open Models](https://wiki.openmod-initiative.org/wiki/Open_Models) - This page lists energy models published under open source licenses.
 - [Awesome Green Software](https://github.com/Green-Software-Foundation/awesome-green-software) - Research, tools, code, libraries and training to for building applications that emit less carbon into our atmosphere.
 - [Awesome Sustainability Jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - A curated list of companies in the sustainability sector that have jobs for devs.
 - [Awesome Spectral Indices](https://github.com/awesome-spectral-indices/awesome-spectral-indices) - A ready-to-use curated list of Spectral Indices for Remote Sensing applications.